snehilvj/dash-mantine-components/README.md

     ```

 3. Add your new component in `src/lib/components`.
 Make sure to include it in the `src/lib/index.js` as well.

+4. Add a line in the CHANGELOG.md under one of these: Added, Changed, Deprecated, Removed, Fixed.

-4. Raise a PR to `dev` branch, including an example to reproduce the changes contributed by the PR.
+5. Raise a PR, including an example to reproduce the changes contributed by the PR.

 ## TODO